-of pests, diseases, disease-carrying organisms or disease-causing organisms;

-- (b) to protect human or animal life or health within the territory of the Member from risks arising from additives, contaminants, toxins or disease-causing organisms in foods, beverages or foodstuffs; - (c) to protect human life or health within the territory of the Member from risks arising from diseases carried by animals, plants or products thereof, or from the entry, establishment or spread of pests; or - (d) to prevent or limit other damage within the territory of the Member from the entry, establishment or spread of pests.
+- to protect animal or plant life or health within the territory of the member from risks arising from the entry. establishment or spread of pests, diseases, diseasecarrying organisms or disease-causing organisms; - (b) to protect human or animal life or health within the territory of the Member from risks arising from additives, contaminants, toxins or disease-causing Organisms in foods, beverages or foodstuffs; - (c) to protect human life or health within the territory of the Member from risks arising from diseases carried by animals, plants or products thereof, or from the entry, establishment or spread or pests, or - (d) to prevent or limit other damage within the territory of the Member from the entry, establishment or spread of pests

 Under the Agreement, a procedure will be developed to monitor the process of international harmonization and the use of international standards, guidelines or recommendations in this area.
-Members are required to cooperate in the Committee on Sanitary and Phyto-sanitary measures to develop guidelines for the implementation of the concept of an appropriate level of sanitary and phyto-sanitary protection against risks to human life or health or to animal and plant life and health.
+Members are required to cooperate in the Committee on Sanitary and Phyto sanitary measures to develop guidelines for the implementation of the concept of an appropriate level of sanitary and phyto sanitary protection against risks to human life or health or to animal and plant life and health.

-Agreement on Textiles and Clothing-This Agreement is of a particular importance to developing countries as this sector has served as the engine of growth for them.
+Agreement on Textiles and Clothing - This Agreement is of a particular importance to developing countries as this sector has served as the engine of growth for them.
 It accounts for nearly 45 per cent of the developed countries' imports from the developing countries.
 For over three decades trade in this area of critical export interest to developing countries had been subject to a derogation from the disciplines of GATT, which permitted developed 'importing' countries to impose discriminatory restrictions against 'low cost' developing country suppliers.
-These restrictions first took the form of the Short-Term Cotton Textile Arrangement in 1962, and eventually the Multi-Fibre Arrangement (MFA) in 1974, which expanded in country and product coverage at each renewal.
-For the first time, during the Uruguay Round, efforts were made to negotiate the termination of this long-standing derogation in a sector in which the developing countries have traditionally enjoyed comparative advantage and their exports have been discriminated against.
+These restrictions first took the form of the short-term Cotton Textile Arrangement in 1962, and eventually the Multi-Fibre Arrangement (MFA) in 1974, which expanded in country and product coverage at each renewal For the first time, during the Uruguay Round, efforts were made to negotiate the termination of this long-standing derogation in a sector in which the developing countries have traditionally enjoyed comparative advantage and their exports have been discriminated against.
 The Agreement on Textiles and Clothing provides for the progressive phasing out of all MFA restrictions as well as other restrictions and the integration of this sector into GATT 1994 in four stages over a non-renewable transition period of 10 years.
 Since each importing member will select the products it wishes to be integrated into GATT unilaterally, it is difficult to foresee which of the MFA restrictions will be phased out in the early stages, although it may be expected that most sensitive products, where the growth rates are lowest and quota levels filled, will be liberalized at the final stage.
-Thus, many developing countries will derive meaningful benefit in this sector only in the tenth year.
+Thus, many developing countries will derive meaningful benefits in this sector only in the tenth year.
 However, the Agreement continues to allow MFA-type selective safeguard actions (imposition of quotas and the negotiation and implementation of bilateral agreements) to be applied during the transition period under the so called "transitional safeguards".
-A new Textiles Monitoring Board has been put in place to replace the existing Textiles Surveillance Body.
+A new Textiles Monitoring Board has been put in place to replace the existing Textiles Surveillance Body